On the proof complexity of logics of bounded branching: Introduction

 Buss and Mints~\cite{buss-mints} proved the feasibility of $\DP$ in the natural deduction system for intuitionistic logic ($\IPC$); Buss and Pudl\'ak~\cite{buss-pud} extended this result, and made the important connection that it implies \emph{conditional lower bounds} in a similar way as feasible interpolation does in classical proof systems.
 Feasibility of $\DP$ for some modal proof systems was shown by Ferrari et al.~\cite{fff}.
 Mints and Kojevnikov~\cite{min-koj} generalized feasible $\DP$ in $\IPC$ to feasibility of \emph{Visser's rules}, and used it to show that all Frege systems for~$\IPC$ are p-equivalent, even if allowed to include inference rules that are not valid, but merely admissible.
 A similar result was proved for a certain family of transitive modal logics by Je\v r\'abek~\cite{ej:modfrege}, using feasibility of modal \emph{extension rules} generalizing~$\DP$.

 A breakthrough was achieved by Hrube\v s~\cite{hru:lbmod,hru:lbint,hru:nonclas} who proved \emph{unconditional} exponential lower bounds on (effectively) $\EF{}$ proofs in some modal logics and~$\IPC$, using a modified version of feasible~$\DP$ as a form of monotone interpolation.
-Building on his results, Je\v r\'abek~\cite{ej:sfef} proved exponential separation between $\EF{}$ and \emph{substitution Frege ($\SF{}$)} systems for a class of transitive modal and superintuitionistic logics, while $\EF{}$ and~$\SF{}$ systems are equivalent for some other classes of logics (this equivalence was well known for classical $\EF{}$ and $\SF{}$ systems).
+Building on his results, Je\v r\'abek~\cite{ej:sfef} proved exponential separation between $\EF{}$ and \emph{substitution Frege} ($\SF{}$) systems for a class of transitive modal and superintuitionistic logics, while $\EF{}$ and~$\SF{}$ systems are equivalent for some other classes of logics (this equivalence was well known for classical $\EF{}$ and $\SF{}$ systems).

 More specifically, it was shown in~\cite{ej:sfef} that the proof complexity of modal and superintuitionistic logics is connected to their model-theoretic properties, in particular frame measures such as \emph{width} (maximum size of finite antichains) and \emph{branching} (maximum number of immediate successors): on the one hand, $\SF L$ has exponential speed-up over $\EF L$ for all transitive modal or superintuitionistic logics~$L$ of unbounded branching.
 On the other hand, $\EF L$ and $\SF L$ are p-equivalent (and, in a suitable sense, p-equivalent to $\EF\CPC$) for many logics of bounded width: basic logics of bounded width such as $\lgc{K4BW}_k$, $\lgc{S4BW}_k$, $\lgc{GLBW}_k$, and~$\lgc{LC}$, all logics of bounded width and depth, and---for a restricted class of tautologies---all cofinal-subframe logics of bounded width.
+Note that branching is upper bounded by width, hence all logics of bounded width have bounded branching, but the converse is not true---there are logics of branching~$2$ and unbounded width.

 Although these results reveal considerable information about modal $\EF{}$ systems, they do not precisely delimit the boundary between logics for which we have unconditional $\EF{}$ lower bounds and separations from $\SF{}$, and logics where $\EF{}$ and $\SF{}$ are equivalent and lower bounds on them imply classical $\EF{}$ lower bounds; nor do they establish that such a sharp boundary exists in the first place.
 Can we say something about the proof complexity of $\EF{}$ for logics of bounded branching and unbounded width?
 (Cf.~\cite[Prob.~7.1]{ej:sfef}.)